SAMSON: Sharpness-Aware Minimization Scaled by Outlier Normalization for Improving DNN Generalization and Robustness: Model robustness on a generic noise model

 \section{Model robustness on a generic noise model}

-As our use-case, we consider memristor-based DNN implementations~\cite{joshi2020accurate,kern2022memse}, where the weights of all fully-connected or convolutional layers of a pre-trained DNN are linearly mapped to the range of possible conductance values from 0 to $G_{\text{max}}$.
+We will now focus on analyzing how sharpness-aware training promotes DNN robustness compared to standard SGD training.
+In particular, we will focus on improving robustness in the context of noisy hardware accelerators that exploit the energy-reliability trade-off to improve energy efficiency at the cost of noisy weights.
+As our use-case, we consider memristor-based DNN implementations, which present a promising direction in energy-efficient DNN inference accelerators~\cite{joshi2020accurate,kern2022memse}.
+In such a setting, the weights of all fully-connected or convolutional layers of a pre-trained DNN are linearly mapped to the range of possible conductance values from 0 to $G_{\text{max}}$.
 More concretely, the ideal conductance values $G^l_{T,ij}$ for the weights $W^l_{ij}$ of layer $l$ is

 where $W^l_{\text{max}}$ is layer $l$'s maximum absolute weight.
 However, as pointed out previously, $G^l_{T,ij}$ is not achievable in practice since conductance errors $\delta_{ij}$ are originated from programming and read noise~\cite{programming_read_noise} as well as conductance drift over time~\cite{conductance_drift}.
 Hence, in the general case, the non-ideal conductance values $G^l_{ij}$ may be defined as